Charlie Plummer

 Charlie Plummer as a child with his parents

-The profession of his parents had its ups and downs.
-Because of their frequent moves, Charlie attended seven different schools: three in Los Angeles, two in New York suburbs, and two more in New York City itself.
-For a naturally shy boy, this was a real challenge.
-On the bright side, his parents often took him to the theater, sparking his interest in acting.
+His parents' careers meant constant upheaval.
+All those moves meant Charlie bounced between seven different schools: three in Los Angeles, two in New York's suburbs, and two more in the city itself.
+For a naturally shy kid, it was tough.
+But there was an upside—his parents regularly took him to the theater, which sparked his passion for acting.
 By the age of 10, he knew he would follow in his parents' footsteps.

 Charlie Plummer with his younger brother